The rarest of all the Copicats

 The site is still under construction, already it is the most informative site there is on the Watkins Copicat.
 All the machines are listed in chronological order, with repair and service tips for the faults I have come across.
 I will also examine the circuit and explain what each section does.
 None of the machines here are for sale unless so marked.

 I am happy to offer free advice if you need it.
 I will answer any queries as soon as I can, but my business does come first.
-If you need a machine repaired or serviced, I can do it for you at reasonable cost.

 I am often asked where Copicat tapes can be obtained.

 You can buy boxes of 20 tape loops from Mrs June Watkins